Toulouse

 Carcassonne

 Our next stop along your journey around the south of France is the enchanting hilltop fortress of Carcassonne.
-This fairytale castle was established in the 4th century and stands today as one of France’s most striking settlements.
+This fairytale castle was established in the 4th century and is one of France’s most striking settlements today.

-Although the citadel is small, with a population of just 46,000 people, it attracts huge numbers of tourists every year.
-Once you set your eyes on the town’s medieval walls, you’ll understand why.
+Although the citadel is small, with a population of just 46,000 people, it attracts huge numbers of tourists yearly.
+You’ll understand why once you set your eyes on the town’s medieval walls.

 Like Brittany’s Mont St-Michel, the place seems to have been preserved perfectly in time.
 Wine lovers will also be pleased to learn that Carcassonne is in the center of a major AOC wine region.